 ~UN Children’s Fund

 At the Medtronic Child Care Center in Minnesota, the Preschool 1&2 and the Transition classrooms wanted to make a difference…

 IARP and supporters are hosting Iraqi artist Fatin Al-Jumaily in Minnesota to participate in the Women’s Art Institute at St. Catherine’s University in St. Paul.
 Below are photos of Fatin and her husband, Watheq, in Minnesota.
 Special thanks to hosts Pat Owen, Hend Al-Mansour, and David Penchansky!

 “I grew up in Iran, but I was from Iraq.
 Then I came here, to America, and I still continued being that person who grew up in Iran but was from Iraq, even though I live in America.”

 I wrote those words in the book I created with the Iraqi and American Reconciliation Project (IARP) last year.
 The book tells my story of growing up in Iran and the United States as an Iraqi.

 Meet and support courageous women leaders from Iraq

 Excelsior, MN 55331

 A message from the 3rd and 4th grade classes at Summers-Knoll School in Michigan:

-The Iraqi and American Reconciliation Project (IARP) and our partner in Iraq, the Muslim Peacemaker Teams (MPT), are proud to announce that the 650 students of Jawad Ali Tahir School in Najaf, Iraq now have access to clean water through our Water for Peace program.
-MPT recently installed large (200 gallon per day) water sanitation system at the school.
-Thank you to donors St. Augustine Church and Jane Nicholl!
+The Iraqi and American Reconciliation Project (IARP) and our partner in Iraq, the Muslim Peacemaker Teams (MPT), are proud to announce that the 727 students of Al Adnaniyah Elementary School, 575 students of Demashaq Middle School, and 925 students of Imam Hussein High School in Najaf, Iraq now have access to clean water through our Water for Peace program.
+MPT recently installed large (200 gallon per day) water sanitation systems at each of the schools.
+Thank you to the donor St. Joan of Arch Church!